OpenDataDSL/website/docs/product/Developer Guides/Active Variable Services/ODS.md

+---
+slug: /odsl/service/ods
+tags:
+  - service
+  - ods
+---
 ODS
 ===================

-A service to read an ODS (OpenDocument) format file as a [spreadsheet](https://opendatadsl.atlassian.net/wiki/spaces/DOCUMENTAT/pages/7372918/Spreadsheet) variable
+A service to read an ODS (OpenDocument) format file as a [spreadsheet](/docs/odsl/variable/spreadsheet) variable